-Thermal - Adjusted EBITDA for the three months ended March 31, 2021 increased versus the three months ended March 31, 2021, due to increased tons sold and coal sales per ton sold, partially offset by increased cash cost per ton sold.
-The improvement in coal sales per ton sold and tons sold in the current year period is due to the significant quantity of high-priced domestic business we were able to contract during the second half of 2021, when the prices of domestic thermal coal increased to historically high levels due to high natural gas prices.
-Coal sales per ton sold in the current period also benefitted from historically high international thermal coal indices upon which most of our export thermal sales are priced.
-In the near term, elevated natural gas pricing continues to support domestic coal based electricity generation and international thermal coal indices.
+Thermal - Adjusted EBITDA for the three and six months ended June 30, 2022 increased versus the three and six months ended June 30, 2021, due to increased tons sold and coal sales per ton sold, partially offset by increased cash cost per ton sold.
+The improvement in coal sales per ton sold and tons sold in the current year period is due to the significant quantity of high-priced domestic business we were able to contract during the second half of 2021, when the prices of domestic thermal coal increased to historically high levels due to high natural gas prices and a lack of investment in the industry.
+Coal sales per ton sold in the current year periods also benefitted from historically high international thermal coal indices upon which most of our export thermal sales are priced.
+In the near term, elevated natural gas pricing continues to support domestic coal-based electricity generation and international thermal coal indices.
 Cash cost per ton sold increased due to increased taxes and royalties that are based on a percentage of coal sales per ton sold, and general inflationary pressure on most goods and services, particularly diesel fuel, partially offset by the increased sales volume.